bradendubois/do-calculus/docs/Probability Queries.md

 How to measure probabilities using the **Do** API.

-This assumes the steps in [[Installation]] have been followed, and the package has been successfully installed.

 ## Making a Query

 For this, we will query a standard probability through the **Do** API.